 Among the many benefits of green tea we will get into this year, we wanted to start with how it affects one of the biggest growing challenges we face today: mental health.
 Some conditions are genetic, some are caused by external factors, and sometimes, we just need a little help with our memory or mood.
-Regardless, there are some basic actions we can take to help face these challenges and even improve them over time.
+Regardless, there are some basic actions we can take to help us with these challenges and even lessen them over time.
 For starters, how can drinking green tea help combat and protect us from mental health issues?

 Drink Away Dementia

 As we age, our ability to think, remember and reason can get weaker.
 However, simply growing forgetful with age, and developing dementia (e.g. Alzheimer’s, Parkinson's, etc.) are different.
 Small vessels in the brain become damaged over a long period of time.
 When abnormal proteins accumulate in certain parts of the brain, they damage healthy brain cells and cause them to die.
 In healthy people, the brain’s immune function removes these abnormal protein plaques by responding to the inflammation they cause.
 But when this response doesn’t happen properly and the inflammation continues for a long time, the brain cells become damaged and dementia takes root.
 As there is no cure for dementia, it is important to work on prevention.
 But how?